rdbch/icosahedral_sampler/README.md

                    --face_offset=0
 ```

-# Notes:
-- the image may be grainy due to the sampling method, using a higher resolution(>600px / face) should diminish this effect

 ## TODOs
 A list of TODOs that might be implemented in the future:
-- [ ] add interpolation when asmpling the colors (current method: nearest)
+- [ ] add interpolation when sampling the colors (current method: nearest) - this can cause grainy images, but
+increasing the face resolution (>600px) should diminish this effect
 - [ ] add a tutorial like notebook to go over spherical projections

 ## References